ryanwentzel/ryanlwentzel.com/collections/_fieldnotes/2025-08-04-a-hike-through-san-pasqual-valley.md

     <img src="https://cdn.ryanlwentzel.com/assets/img/content/20250804-spv-6.webp" alt="California Buckwheat alongside the Coast to Crest Trail in San Pasqual Valley">
 </figure>

-California Buckwheat lined one side of the trail.
-The shrubs' flowers were a mixture of pink, white, and cream.
-Some of the older blooms had already turned a rich russet.
+California buckwheat lined one side of the trail.
+The shrubs' flowers were a mix of pink, white, and cream, with some older blooms already turning a rich russet.
 Ground squirrels skittered from hole to hole.
 Crows — many of them — perched atop disused farming equipment.
-A Red-tailed Hawk, wings outstretched, circled above the barren field to the north.
+A red-tailed hawk, wings outstretched, circled above the barren field to the north.

 <figure>
     <img src="https://cdn.ryanlwentzel.com/assets/img/content/20250804-spv-3.webp" alt="The Coast to Crest Trail winding through the San Pasqual Valley">